 Not only does adding toppings add more flavor to your mac and cheese, but it also helps insulate the pasta and keeps it from drying out.
 Any of these items would be a great choice.

 • Buttery Panko breadcrumbs.
-Mix 1 cup of Panko breadcrumbs with 4 tablespoon of unsalted butter.
+Mix 1 cup of Panko breadcrumbs with 4 Tbsp of unsalted butter.
 Sprinkle the top before place inside the smoker.

 • Flavored breadcrumbs.
 Use Panko or homemade breadcrumbs and add sautéed garlic, herbs or bacon bits.